home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

 ---
-title: "Lovelace: Custom Cards"
+title: "Custom Cards"
 ---

-[Lovelace](https://www.home-assistant.io/lovelace/) is our approach to defining your user interface for Home Assistant.
-We offer a lot of built-in cards, but you're not just limited to the ones that we decided to include in the Lovelace UI.
+[Dashboards](https://www.home-assistant.io/dashboards/) are our approach to defining your user interface for Home Assistant.
+We offer a lot of built-in cards, but you're not just limited to the ones that we decided to include in Home Assistant.
 You can build and use your own!

 ## Defining your card